NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 });
 ```

-To try this rule open rules.php and paste the provided code into it and direct your browser to: https://site.com/Home
+To try this rule out you have to open rules.php and paste the provided code into
+it and direct your browser to: https://site.com/Home .

 ## Custom dynamic rules